sharifahshaista/TI-tool/README.md

 - Python 3.11+
 - **One of the following LLM providers:**
-  - Azure OpenAI API credentials, OR
+  - Azure OpenAI API credentials (ideally), OR
   - OpenAI API key, OR
   - LM Studio running locally with a model loaded
 - SearXNG instance (for web search)